 One way to go with marketing is to make your own meme.
 First, find a funny image of an employee, product or service.
 Next, add text to the top and/or bottom of the image.
 Several online sites allow you to make memes for free, but will add their own watermark to the bottom of the image.
 If your business has a designer or Photoshop service available, you can also make your own meme without a watermark.
 Meme Generator, Imgflip and Make A Meme are all websites where you can create a meme for your organization.

 If your business doesn’t want to spend the time making your own meme, you can also try memejacking.
 Memejacking is when brands use previously created memes within their own marketing strategy.
 This often means taking a well-known image and adding your own twist on the caption.
 Popular images are not copyrighted, so don’t worry about grabbing an image from online and adding your own text.

 Using a well-recognized meme increases your chances of grabbing viewers’ attention and is a safe use of humor.
 Most importantly, whether you make your own meme or jack a popular one, make sure your meme is easy to consume, relates to your audience and can be shared.

-If your small business wants to get in on current marketing trends, try adding in a few memes to spice things up and show your humorous side.
+If your small business wants to get in on current digital marketing trends, try adding in a few memes to spice things up and show your humorous side.
 When used appropriately, memes add a fun new layer to your marketing strategy, and help consumers relate and engage better with your brand.
 Give them a try and see the impact on your marketing efforts.